Detecting AI-Generated Video via Frame Consistency: Experiments

 \subsection{Experimental Setup}

-\textbf{Data pre-processing.}We only train on a certain sub-dataset of GVF and test on the remaining sub-datasets to evaluate the generalization of the detector.
-We take eight frames of each video for training and testing and center-crop each frame according to its shortest side, then resize it to 224×224.
-During the training process, some data augmentation, such as Jpeg compression, random horizontal flipping, and Gaussian blur, are also used.
+\textbf{Data pre-processing.} We only train on a certain sub-dataset of GVF and test on the remaining sub-datasets to evaluate the generalizability of the detector.
+We uniformly sample 8 frames from the first 32 frames of each video and center-crop each frame according to its shortest side, then resize it to 224 × 224.
+During the training process, some data augmentation, such as Jpeg compression, random horizontal flipping, and Gaussian blur are also used.

-\textbf{Evaluation metrics.} Following previous methods ~\cite{wang2020cnn,wang2023dire,frank2020leveraging}, we mainly report accuracy (ACC) and average precision (AP) in our experiments to evaluate the detectors.
-The threshold for computing accuracy is set to 0.5 following ~\cite{wang2020cnn,wang2023dire}.
+\textbf{Evaluation metrics.} Following previous methods~\cite{wang2020cnn,wang2023dire,frank2020leveraging}, we mainly report video-level accuracy (ACC) and area under curve (AUC) in our experiments to evaluate the detectors.
+The threshold for computing accuracy is set to 0.5 following~\cite{wang2020cnn,wang2023dire}.
 For image-based methods, we average frame-level predictions into corresponding video-level predictions.